 The body needs stomach acid and intrinsic factor to digest B12, and as we get older our ability to absorb the vitamin decreases.
 This is because aging adults often develop issues with the stomach acids and digestive enzymes needed to process nutrients.

 Because the vitamin is important for DNA synthesis and involved in the metabolism of every cell in the body, a lack of it can lead to frailty and a decline in strength due to a reduction in the physiologic ability to maintain the homeostatic balance.

 Oral vitamin B12 supplements contain a form of vitamin B12 that is easy to absorb without stomach acid, but these pills may not treat all causes of vitamin B12 deficiency, Mangieri told Live Science.
 People who have undergone gastric bypass surgery, for example, can develop a deficiency in intrinsic factor.

 "They could be taking all the B12 orally that they want, and they won't be absorbing it properly," she says.

 Nearly one-third of people over age 50 suffer from atrophic gastritis, a thinning of the stomach lining that interferes with vitamin B12 absorption.
 And 3.2% of people aged 50-plus are B12 deficient, according to the Centers for Disease Control and Prevention (CDC).

 For that reason, the NIH recommends that anyone over fifty should get most of their daily B12 via supplements or fortified foods.

 Are vitamin B12 supplements safe?

-Medications that interfere with vitamin B12 supplements
+Certain medications can interfere with vitamin B12 supplements, too.

 This article is for informational purposes only, and is not meant to offer medical advice.